tbrennan77/thisgeneration/README.md

 1. Download a fresh copy of [WordPress](https://wordpress.org/download/) to your local machine in your project or websites directory.
 2. `cd` into the root folder of `your/project/directory/` and `git clone git@github.com:tbrennan77/thisgeneration.git`
-3. Run a database update from the `/Migrations` directory to get the latest version of the database (TODO: add more specific details here...).
+3. Run a database update from the `/Migrations` directory to get the latest version of the database.
+If you use phpMyAdmin or similar you can download the latest copy from the `/migrations` directory and upload that into you database via the phpMyAdmin Import tool.
 4. Edit the `wp-config.php` file to point to your specific database (ie `localhost` with your `username` and `password`).
 5. Refer to the technical documentation in the `wp-content/themes/thisgeneration` directory for instructions on running the project locally.
+The project is designed to be run via `yarn` but can be run using most 3rd party tools like `MAMP`, `WAMP` or similar.

 ## Collaboration